Pneumatic Appendix

 SOME USEFUL TIPS:

-• Strictly observe the inflation pressure.
+• Strictly observe inflation pressure.
 As with your SUP or inflatable kayak, too much pressure can put too great a load on seals and adhesives, leading to problems such as delamination.
 So check that your electric inflator is equipped with a safety device.

 • When wintering, it's a good idea to deflate your inflatable boat.
 Not only will you save considerable space by storing it in a carry bag, for example.
 You'll also extend the product's lifespan, whatever its range and construction.